phedone/technical-test-php/README.md

 ### Authentication
 - Communication between Laravel and FastAPI uses HTTP.
-- Both sides share a private token (a simple static/shared secret) to authenticate requests.
+- You'll authenticate request via a private token with the header 'Private-Token'.
+You can generate it the way you want
+- We can discuss some ways to increase security and why just having a private token is not enough in real cases scenario.

 ## What We Are Evaluating